 iii.
-Percent of programs aligned with workforce and economic development needs as identified by Regents utilizing LWC or LED Published forecasts
+Percent of programs aligned with workforce and economic development needs as identified by Regents utilizing LWC or LED Published forecasts and LED published forecasts.

-SCLTC offers a total of 23 programs on its campuses.
-All of the college's program offerings have been confirmed as meeting strategic workforce needs according to LWC and LED published forecasts.
 The college's geographic service area includes Labor Market Areas 1, 3, and 4.
 The college's programs were compared to each of these Labor Market Area forecasts as well as statewide forecasts where applicable.